New England Journal of Medicine January 05, 2012

 Setting

-Intervention Rivaroxaban (2.5 mg or 5.0 mg twice daily) in addition to standard low-dose aspirin and a thienopyridine (clopidogrel or ticlopidine).
+Intervention Rivaroxaban 2.5 mg or 5.0 mg twice daily, added to standard medical therapy (aspirin and a thienopyridine, predominantly clopidogrel).

 Outcome Composite of death from cardiovascular causes, myocardial infarction, or stroke.